MikeLockz/el-dorado-score-keeper/SCRATCH_PAD.md

 Under games, change the button to Archive from Delete.
 Archive removes the game from the list of games but does not delete it permanently.
 Archived games can be viewed in a separate list of archived games with an option to restore them.
 Archived games should not be shown in the main game list or in the resume dropdown when resuming a game.
 When in archive view there should be a link to "Back to games" to return to the main game list.

 in the /games/{id} view, add the scorecard in a read-only mode at the top of the page.
 Below that show the single player summary with all the stats and charts.

+## Player Data Generator – Phase 1 Audit (2024-05-17)

+- Roster entity expectations: `AppState.rosters[rosterId]` stores `playersById`, `playerTypesById`, and `displayOrder`; selectors like `selectPlayersOrderedFor` derive ordered ids and default missing types to `'human'` while `selectHumanIdFor('single')` reads from `state.humanByMode.single`.
+- DevTools currently synthesize a fallback current user when the selector returns `null`, defaulting avatar seeds to a slugified display name in `components/devtools.tsx`.
+- Existing `gameDataGenerator.ts` inlines roster generation helpers (registry, RNG, style assignment) that will be extracted; downstream tests import `GeneratedRosterEntry`, `PlayerStyle`, and `generateRoster` directly from that module.
+- Open question: should the shared generator expose a helper to infer current-user avatar seeds (slugify) to match DevTools fallback behavior, or continue letting callers provide explicit seeds?
+- Open question: when callers request `playerCount` larger than the registry (currently 10 entries), should we throw or clamp?
+Plan suggests clamping, but confirm whether DevTools expects an explicit error to prompt UI feedback.